mikecinnamon/MLearning/[ML-19] Example - The MNIST data (2).md

 1875/1875 [==============================] - 1s 531us/step - loss: 0.2325 - acc: 0.9416 - val_loss: 0.3716 - val_acc: 0.9240
 ```

-This report shows that the accuracy on the test data is about 92.5% at the 10th epoch, and does not go beyond this, while it keeps improving on the training data, so it is above 94% at the 20th epoch.
+This report shows that the accuracy on the test data is about 92.5% at the 10th epoch, and does not go beyond this, while it keeps improving on the training data, up to 94% at the 20th epoch.
 In example ML-16, we did a bit better with a random forest model.

 ## Q3.
-Prediction with a MLP network
+Prediction with a MLP model

 For every input, the method `.predict()` returns the 10 values given by the softmax activation at the output nodes, which are the **predicted class probabilities** for that input.
-So, for a classification model, it works as the method `.predict_proba()` in scikit-learn.
+So, in a classification setting, it works as the method `.predict_proba()` in scikit-learn.
 For instance, for the first digit of the test set, we get:

 ```
 In [10]: clf1.predict(X_test[:1, :])